The Beauty of Rural Battambang

 After this relaxing time meditating on the differing bouquets, you return to your hotel for the rest of the evening at your own leisure.

-For more information on this tour and other Cambodian experiences, please email us at [email protected], or get in touch with us via the contact person in the yellow box below.
+For more information on this tour and other Cambodian experiences, please email us at [email protected].